department-of-veterans-affairs/vagov-content/pages/welcome-kit.md

 </div>

+## Download your VA Welcome Kit

 Feel free to share this guide with friends or family members who need help with their benefits too.
-Download your VA Welcome Kit and print out copies for yourself and others:
+You can print out copies for yourself and others:

 [Download your VA Welcome Kit in black and white (PDF)](/va-welcome-kit-bw.pdf)